 - (1) Shoulder widths shown are for right shoulders and independently graded median shoulders.
 An 8' graded median shoulder will be provided when the mainline is 4 lanes (2 lanes in each direction).
 For 6 or more lanes, the median shoulder provided will be the same as that shown for independent grading.
-On Freeways, if truck traffic is less than 250 DDHV, the minimum width of graded shoulder shall be 15' for fills and 12' for cuts. - (2) When the mainline is 6 or more lanes, the left paved shoulder width should be the same as the right paved shoulder.
-On Freeways, if truck traffic is less than 250 DDHV, the minimum right paved shoulder width shall be 10'. - (3) Ditch slopes to be 6:1 10' and 12' widths and 4:1 6' width.
-A hydraulic analysis is necessary to determine actual depth requirement. - (4) Additional or modified slope criteria apply where shown on typical sections. - (5) Minimum lane widths to be 12' at all interchange locations. - (6) Where heavy truck volume (equal to or greater than 10%) or bus traffic is anticipated, an additional 1 foot width should be considered. - (7) See Manual of the Structure and Bridge Division Volume V Part 2 Design Aids - Chapter 6 Geometrics. - (8) Or equivalent City or Town design. - (9) Width of 8' or more may be needed in commercial areas. - (10) 3:1 and flatter slopes shall be used when the right of way is behind the sidewalk (or sidewalk space) in residential or other areas where slopes will be maintained by the property owner. - (11) For buffer strip widths see Appendix A, Section A-5 Bicycle & Pedestrian Facility Guidelines. - (12) Situations having restrictions on trucks may allow the use of lanes 1 foot less in width. - (13) For additional information on sight distance requirements on grades of 3 percent or greater, see AASHTO Green Book, Section 3.2.2, page 3-3, Table 3-2. - (14) Intersection sight distance requirements see Append.
-F, Table 2-5.
+On Interstates / Freeways, if truck traffic exceeds 250 DDHV, a wider graded shoulder should be considered (14' for fills & c uts and 18' with grantfail) - (2) When the mainline is 6 or more lanes, the left paved shoulder width should be the same as the right paved shoulder.
+On Interstates / Freeways, if truck traffic exceeds 250 DDHV, a wider right paved shoulder should be considered (12'). \\ AASHTO Minimum, See Interstate Guide. - (3) Ditch slopes to be 6:1 10' and 12' widths and 4:1 6' wid th.
+A hydraulic analysis is necessary to determine actual depth requirement. - (4) Additional or modified slope criteria apply where shown on typical sections. - (5) Minimum lane widths to be 12' at all interchange locations. - (6) Where heavy truck volume (equal to or greater than 10%) or bus traffic is anticipated, an additional 1 foot width should be considered. - (7) See Manual of the Structure and Bridge Division Volume V Pa rt 2 D esign Aids Chapter 6 Geometrics. - (8) Or equivalent City or Town design. - (9) Width of 8' or more may be needed in commercial areas. - (10) 3:1 and flatter slopes shall be used when the right of way is behind the sidewalk (or sidewalk space) in residential or other areas where slopes will be maintained by the property owner. - (11) For buffer strip widths see Appendix A, Section A-5 Bicycle & Pedestrian Facility Guidelines. - (12) Situations having restrictions on trucks may allow the use of lanes 1 foot less in width - (13) For additional information on sight distance requirements on grades of 3 percent or greater, see AASHTO Green Book, Section 3.2.2, page 3-3, Table 3-2.
+For Intersection sight distance requirements see Append.
+F, Table 2-5. - (14) Where bicycle accommodation is next to curb or curb and gutter or guardrail is required, mountable curb (CG-3) or mountable curb and gutter (CG-7) shall be used for design speeds of 45 mph and below.